RosieTrainor/safeguarding-project/README.md

 #### HTML

 I used [W3 HTML Validator](https://validator.w3.org/) to check my HTML.
-It gave me a warning that I had incorrectly used ari-labels on icons that were just decorative, so I removed these labels.
+It gave me a warning that I had incorrectly used aris-labels on icons that were just decorative, so I removed these labels.
 It then found no errors.

 ![HTML Validation](documentation/HTML%20Validation.png)